Implementation of FreeRTOS program¶

 In the task function

-. - The size of the stack memory here is 512 bytes, that is enough for most of the tasks.
+STACKSIZE.
+Note that this is the number of words not bytes!!!.
+We know that the word size is 32 bits. - The size of the stack memory here is 512 words (2048 bytes), that is enough for most of the tasks.
 Exceptions to this rule are presented in the course material.

 - We set the priority of the task

-- Priority for tasks of the program should always be 2
+- Priority for tasks of the program should be 2

 - Priority for communications task should be 1